006mi4/gotale/README.md

 # Hytale Server Manager

-A web-based management system for running and managing multiple Hytale servers on Windows.
+This project is a Windows-based web system for running and managing multiple Hytale servers from a single dashboard.

 ## Features

-- 🎮 **Multi-Server Management** - Run up to 100 Hytale servers simultaneously
+- 🎮 **Multi-server management** - Run up to 100 Hytale servers at once
-- 🌐 **Web Interface** - Modern, intuitive dashboard for server control
+- 🌐 **Web dashboard** - Clean interface for control and monitoring
-- 📊 **Live Console** - Real-time console output with command input
+- 📊 **Live console** - Real-time output and command input
-- 🔒 **Secure Authentication** - Password-protected access with bcrypt
+- 🔒 **Secure login** - Password-protected access with bcrypt
-- 🔄 **Automatic Updates** - Update system via Git with one command
+- 🔄 **One-command updates** - Update the system via Git
-- ⚡ **Real-time Status** - WebSocket-based live server status updates
+- ⚡ **Live status** - WebSocket updates for server states
-- 🔑 **Hytale Auth Integration** - Seamless Hytale account authentication
+- 🔑 **Hytale auth flow** - Device-code authentication built in

 ## Requirements